InES-HPMM/jamulus_direct/README.md

 ### Enable SSH direclty on the SD before booting the Raspi
 The boot partition on a Pi should be accessible from any machine with an SD card reader, on Windows, Mac, or Linux.
 If you want to enable SSH, all you need to do is to put a file called `ssh` in the `/boot/` directory.
 The contents of the file don’t matter: it can contain any text you like, or even nothing at all.
 When the Pi boots, it looks for this file; if it finds it, it enables SSH and then deletes the file.
 SSH can still be turned on or off from the Raspberry Pi Configuration application or `raspi-config`.

+# Install UnMUTE on an already running RaspberryPi